Murder of Alison Parrott: Trial

-The trial judge chose not to make certain evidence known to the jury citing a 1988 Supreme Court of Canada decision, as he feared this knowledge would prejudice the jury against the defendant and preclude his right to a fair trial.
-The withheld evidence included Roy's previous two convictions for rape, the fact that both rapes were committed on teenagers, and that one of the victims had been "tricked, abducted and bound, much like Alison".
+Fearing that the jury would be prejudiced if they possessed certain knowledge about Roy, precluding his right to a fair trial, the trial judge in Roy's case chose not to make it available to the jury, citing a 1988 decision by the Supreme Court of Canada in the process.
+The withheld evidence included Roy's previous two convictions for rape, the fact that both rapes had been committed on teenagers, and that one of the victims was "tricked, abducted and bound, much like Alison".

 Defence

 Three witnesses testified that they had seen Alison in the company of a white man on the morning of her disappearance.

 The defence asserted that Roy was not intelligent enough to have committed the crime.
 Roy's only explanation for the DNA evidence – which matched his semen to that found in Alison's vagina – was that he had discovered Alison's naked body while looking for a place to urinate while on a run in the park.
 He claimed to have had a sudden urge to stick his finger inside her.
 Since he had masturbated earlier that day, he said, he still had semen on his fingers.